badger-cash/slp-specifications/slp-token-type-2.md

 `additional_token_quantity` (multiple): these fields replace the `mint_baton_vout` and `additional_token_quantity` fields from Type 1.
 The implementation of these fields is exactly the same as the `token_output_quantity` fields in the SEND transaction type.

+**MINT block validity restriction**: Unlike Token Type 1, MINT UTXOs for Token Type 2 are not batons chained from the GENESIS transaction.
+Therefore, allowing a MINT transaction in the same block as the GENESIS transaction for a given `token_id` can lead to inconsistencies between different indexer implementations.
+To mitigate any such risk, in order for a MINT transaction to be considered valid, it must be in a block subsequent to the block containing the GENESIS transaction.
+Any MINT transaction in the same block as (or in a block preceding) the block containing its associated GENESIS transaction will be considered invalid.

 **Transaction inputs**: Any number of inputs or content of inputs, in any order, but with required presence of at least one input originating from the P2SH address identified by the `mint_vault_scripthash` in the GENESIS transaction.